 Measuring clinical outcomes

 We all want to improve our healthcare.
 All aspects of this, from the improved health of an individual to improved hospital experience, can be measured.
-Clinical outcomes are broadly agreed, measurable changes in health or quality of life that result from our care.
+Clinical outcomes are measurable changes in health, function or quality of life that result from our care.
 Constant review of our clinical outcomes establishes standards against which to continuously improve all aspects of our practice.

 Clinical outcomes can be measured by activity data such as hospital re-admission rates, or by agreed scales and other forms of measurement.
 They can be recorded by administrators or by clinical staff such as doctors, nurses, psychologists or allied health professionals (e.g. physiotherapists, dietitians).